lhcb/scheduling-event-model/FrameworkDesignConsiderations.md

 as these will be dominantly implemented by those who should not have to deal with the implementation details of the concurrency.
-A total isolation will most likely not be feasible, so guidelines should be formulated that will allow developers to write 'concurrency friendly' code, i.e. code that does not misbehave in a concurrent system.
+A total isolation will most likely not be feasible, so guidelines should be formulated that will allow developers to write 'concurrency friendly' code, i.e. code that does not misbehave when exectued as part of a concurrent system.

 To enable concurrency, the first hurdle seems to be the description of data dependencies amongst Algorithms.
 One option could be to add sufficient introspection to Algorithms,